Exploring the Glaciers

 The choice of what to do may not turn out to be as agonizing as you think — the weather could very easily decide for you.
 To say that the weather here is unpredictable is an understatement, and even when it appears fine and sunny on the ground, conditions up on the glacier may preclude a helicopter landing.
 If your time is short, take the first flight available lest you miss out.

-Another option that everyone raves about is the heli-hike, which you can do with either the Helicopter Line or Fox Glacier Guiding 44 Main Rd., Fox Glacier (tel.
+Another option that everyone raves about is the heli-hike, which you can do with either the Helicopter Line (on Franz Josef or Tasman glaciers) or Fox Glacier Guiding 44 Main Rd., Fox Glacier (tel.
 0800/111-600 in NZ, or 03/751-0825; www.foxguides.co.nz).
-If you have deep pockets and love adventure, set NZ$399 aside for Fox Glacier Guiding's Flying Fox Helihike.
-They fly you to a high glacier level to spend 3 1/2 hours exploring spectacular ice formations.
+If you have deep pockets and love adventure, set NZ$450 aside for Fox Glacier Guiding's Flying Fox Heli Hike ($425 per child).
+They fly you to a glacier level of about 2,600 feet to spend up to 3 hours exploring spectacular ice formations.
 The helicopter then returns to pick you up.
 It's suitable for all fitness levels, but does require some agility.